TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### RELEASE NOTES

-This release fixes an issue with users unable to use Search on Windows 10
+This release resolves an issue on Windows 10 systems where users were unable to use the search bar post-migration

 #### Bug Fixes:
 ```